The Plough

 The Wine List and What It Signals

-The wine list at The Plough is designed to match the room rather than compete with it.
+The wine list at The Plough suits the room.
 Lindsey Johns manages front-of-house and oversees a list that opens with glasses of Chenin Blanc at £4.75, placing the entry point well within reach of casual pub drinking, while the upper end extends to bottles of Pomerol at £65.
 That spread, from an approachable Loire white to a Bordeaux right-bank address associated with Merlot-dominant blends, suggests a list with more range than the modest pub setting might imply.

 The Pomerol inclusion is worth noting in context.
 For a village dining room in North Yorkshire, stocking a right-bank Bordeaux appellation at that price point reflects either a wine-literate operator or a customer base willing to spend across the meal rather than concentrating spend on food alone.
 Probably both.
 For reference, the kind of wine program you would encounter at a destination bar like the Merchant Hotel in Belfast or the cocktail-forward lists at Bramble in Edinburgh operates in an entirely different commercial context, but the principle of calibrating the list to the room's identity rather than chasing prestige for its own sake applies across both registers.
 The Plough's list does what a village dining room list should do: it gives the food an appropriate partner without overshadowing it.